-Complete information regarding degree requirements and curriculum may be found in the General Bulletin of the University, which is available on-line at the Department website.
-The following is intended as a summary of the graduate degrees offered by the Department of Music, including degrees in Musicology, Early Music Performance Practices, and Music Education.
+Complete information regarding degree requirements and curriculum may be found in the General Bulletin of the University, which is available on-line.
+The following is intended as a summary of the graduate degrees offered by the Department of Music, including degrees in Musicology, Historical Performance Practice, and Music Education.